 Our financial performance is heavily dependent on the abilities of our operating and administrative staff with respect to technical skills, operating performance, pricing, cost management, safety, and administrative and compliance efforts.
 A wide diversity of contract types, nature of work, work locations, and legal and regulatory complexities challenges our administrative staff and skill sets.
-We also face challenges associated with our quality of workforce, quality of workforce, quality of workforce, quality of workforce, to a laws and customs, workforce issues, extended supply chain, and war zone threats.
+We also face challenges associated with our quality of workforce, quality of work, safety, and labor relations compliance.
+Our current and projected work in foreign countries exposes us to challenges associated with export compliance, local laws and customs, workforce issues, extended supply chain, and war zone threats.
 Failure to attract or retain an adequately skilled workforce, lack of knowledge or training in critical functions, or inadequate staffing levels can result in lost work, reduced profit margins, losses from cost overruns, performance deficiencies, workplace accidents, and regulatory noncompliance.